k8s-community/k8s-workshop-eu/config-kubectl.md

 1. Store ca.crt data as a file, e.g. at your home directory.
 Remember its path, e.g. `~/cdays.ca.crt`.

-2. Prepare the env parameters and setup the configuration:
+2. Prepare the env variables and setup the configuration:
 ```
 USER=your-github-user
 TOKEN=your-token